mjkrause/data-portal-summary-stats/README.md

 ```

 ### 3. Deploy the service
-We use AWS's ECS container orchestration service to run the container.
-We use Terraform to
+We use AWS's ECS container orchestration service to run the container as a _task_ and Terraform to
-deploy the service.
-The main Terraform script, `./infra/fargate.tf`, relies on the script
+deploy and manage the service.
+The main Terraform script, `./infra/fargate.tf`, relies on
-`./infra/variables.tf`, which needs to be created first prior to deployment by running
+the script `./infra/variables.tf`, which needs to be created prior to deployment by running
-`./config.sh` (be sure utility [`jq`](https://stedolan.github.io/jq/) is installed).
+`./config.sh` (requires the utility [`jq`](https://stedolan.github.io/jq/)).
 Be sure
 to have filled in all values in `environment` (as described above), then execute
 the following commands from the project root: